Technicali/cqrs-commands/README.md

 ## Quick start

 Basically, using cqrs-commands is easy.
-On the server-side all you need to do is to add a reference to it within your application, and register the commands you want to provide:

 ### On Node.js

+On the server-side all you need to do is to add a reference to it within your application, and register the commands you want to provide.

+So, first add the reference:

 ```javascript
 var commands = require('cqrs-commands');